ChaosGuru/DFSs/README.md

 ## How system should work
 There is a client on users PC.
-Also there is a master server on remote server.
+Also there is a sensei server on remote server.
 And there are a lot of file servers on different computers.

 ### Client
 Has CLI to work with file namespaces and get, put, delete, (append?) files.
 Has local file with user settings.

-### Master
+### Sensei
 Has all metadata about **files** (namespace: chunks uuid) and **chunks** (chunk uuid: replica locations).
-Conduct periodical diagnostic about chunk servers status.
+Conducts periodical diagnostic about chunk servers status.

 ### Chunk
 Has local chunk metadata (chunk uuid: file name).
-Report master after connection to network and periodical diagnostic.
+Report sensei after connection to network and periodical diagnostic.

 ## Use cases
 Here is a brief overview of system behavior.